 Our day is free to relax in the outback town of ‘Alice’.
 You may wish to take an optional hot air balloon ride over the ﬁery red earth.
 Alternatively a visit to the Western MacDonnell Ranges is an excellent opportunity to get a real picture of life in the outback.
 The full day excursion takes us through the wondrous and picturesque scenery of Simpson’s Gap and the towering granite walls of Standley Chasm.

 Day 25: Sydney, 3 nights

 For early risers, a dawn visit to the rock has been arranged.
 Seeing Uluru at sunrise, from a diﬀerent vantage point and in a diﬀerent light, oﬀers a totally new perspective on the ever changing colours and character of the rock.
 We return to the hotel in time for breakfast.
 Afterwards, we visit the impressive series of rounded sandstone domes known as the Olgas.
 Later this morning we must say a fond farewell to the Red Centre as we board our Jetstar ﬂight to Sydney.
-After arriving in Sydney we transfer to our home for the next three nights, the four-star North Sydney Harbourview Hotel, overlooking Sydney’s magniﬁcent harbour.
-Sydney is a city that takes full advantage of its natural setting – its sparkling harbour is also home to two of the city’s most famous landmarks, the Sydney Harbour Bridge and the spectacular Sydney Opera House.
+After arriving in Sydney we transfer to our home for the next three nights, the four-star North Sydney Harbourview Hotel, which enjoys an excellent position overlooking the magnificent Sydney Harbour.
+This sparkling harbour is also home to two of the city’s most famous landmarks, the Sydney Harbour Bridge and the Sydney Opera House.
 You will also be well-placed to explore the rest of Sydney as you wish, whether you choose to visit the variety of shops and acclaimed restaurants in the city centre or the beautiful suburbs leading to lush bushland and perfect sandy beaches.

 Day 26: Sydney